The FODMAP Concept

 These benefits usually show up within 2-6 weeks of starting the low FODMAP diet.

-Of course, dieting doesn't cure irritable bowel syndrome, it just helps sufferers live better with their condition.
+Of course, the diet does not cure irritable bowel syndrome, it only helps those affected to live better with their condition.

-A low FODMAP diet also does not improve the symptoms of ALL sufferers.
-In fact, one in four people affected finds that their symptoms do not improve with the diet.
-In these individuals, other nutritional therapies may be required in addition to or as a substitute for a low FODMAP diet.
-Other therapies you may consider include stress reduction, gut-focused hypnotherapy, over-the-counter/prescription medications (eg, laxatives), or fiber supplements.
+A low FODMAP diet will not improve symptoms for EVERYONE either.
+In fact, one in four people find that dieting does not improve their symptoms.
+These people may need other nutritional therapies in addition to or as a substitute for a low FODMAP diet.
+Other therapies you can consider include stress reduction, bowel-oriented hypnotherapy, over-the-counter / prescription drugs (e.g. laxatives), or fiber supplements.
 Talk to your doctor about what other therapies you can try.